th2-net/th2-data-services/README.md

 # [4.1.11] Show the entire collection.
 etc.show()

-# [4.2] Working with the EventsTree.
+# [4.2] Working with the EventTree.
-# EventsTree has the same methods as EventsTreeCollection, but only for its own tree.
+# EventTree has the same methods as EventTreeCollection, but only for its own tree.

 # [4.2.1] Get collection trees.
 trees: List[EventTree] = etc.get_trees()
 tree: EventTree = trees[0]

-# But EventsTree provides a work with the tree, but does not modify it.
+# But EventTree provides a work with the tree, but does not modify it.
-# If you want to modify the tree, use EventsTreeCollections.
+# If you want to modify the tree, use EventTreeCollections.

 # [4.3] Working with ParentlessTree.
-# ParentlessTree is EventsTree which has detached events with stubs.
+# ParentlessTree is EventTree which has detached events with stubs.
 parentless_trees: List[EventTree] = etc.get_parentless_trees()

-# [4.4] Working with ParentEventsTreeCollection.
+# [4.4] Working with ParentEventTreeCollection.
-# ParentEventsTreeCollection is a tree like EventsTreeCollection, but it has only events that have references.
+# ParentEventTreeCollection is a tree like EventTreeCollection, but it has only events that have references.
 driver = HttpETCDriver(data_source=data_source)
 etc = ParentEventTreeCollection(driver)
 etc.build(events)

 etc.show()

-# TODO - how to build your custom EventsTree
+# [4.5] Build a custom EventTree
+# To create an EventTree object you will need name and id, data is optional.
+tree = EventTree(event_name="root event", event_id="root_id", data={"data": [1, 2, 3, 4, 5]})

+# To add new node use append_event. parent_id is necessary, data is optional.
+tree.append_event(event_name="A", event_id="A_id", data=None, parent_id="root_id")

 ```
 <!-- end get_started_example.py -->